Hakulani/Mudleyclassroom/README.md

 # Mudleyclassroom
-Use API for connect to Exchange trading , CCXT – CryptoCurrency eXchange Trading Library
+Use API for connect to Exchange trading , CCXT – CryptoCurrency eXchange Trading Library CCXT – CryptoCurrency eXchange Trading Library A JavaScript / Python / PHP library for cryptocurrency trading and e-commerce with support for many bitcoin/ether/altcoin exchange markets and merchant APIs.

+Install · Usage · Manual · FAQ · Examples · Contributing · Social · CCXT Pro The CCXT library is used to connect and trade with cryptocurrency exchanges and payment processing services worldwide.
+It provides quick access to market data for storage, analysis, visualization, indicator development, algorithmic trading, strategy backtesting, bot programming, and related software engineering.

+It is intended to be used by coders, developers, technically-skilled traders, data-scientists and financial analysts for building trading algorithms.

+Current feature list:

+support for many cryptocurrency exchanges — more coming soon fully implemented public and private APIs optional normalized data for cross-exchange analytics and arbitrage an out of the box unified API that is extremely easy to integrate works in Node 7.6+, Python 3, PHP 5.4+, and web browsers https://github.com/ccxt/ccxt

 พอลง anaconda แล้วเปิด jupytor เลยครับอย่าลืมติดตั้ง ccxt ก่อนนะครับ